sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

-The first and ultimate source of Dharma is the Veda or *[śruti](# "3 Manu, II, 6")^([3](# "3 Manu, II, 6"))*.
+The first and ultimate source of Dharma is the Veda or *śruti[^6]^(3[^6])*.
 To the Hindu the Veda is the source of all knowledge and religion.
 It enjoins actions to be performed and enumerates actions which are inhibited.
 The rules for the conduct of daily life are laid down according to the Veda.
 The entire Veda is the source of *Dharma* and no part of it can be rejected on the ground of being inconsistent in teaching.
-If there is issuch a difference in the Veda itself, it is explained as giving permission to both the practices as in the case of *udita* and *anudita* [homas⁴](# "Ibid, II, 15").
+If there is issuch a difference in the Veda itself, it is explained as giving permission to both the practices as in the case of *udita* and *anudita* homas⁴[^8].
 Dharmaśāstra comes next and derives both its inspiration and matter from the *śruti*or Veda.
 Those whose knowledge of the Veda was unquestioned could expound it without in any way conflicting with the vedic practices.
 As such, their exposition was authoritative.
 Excepting the code of Manu which is attributed to the father of the race all other works have been composed by sages of approved merit and knowledge of the *śruti*.
 But a preeminence has been assigned to the code of Manu and any *smṛti*which contradicts Manu is not considered as good for being followed in actual

+[^6]: "3 Manu, II, 6"

+[^8]: "Ibid, II, 15"

-[life¹](# "1 Brhaspatismrti, G O S LXXXV.
-P २३३ः    वेदार्थप्रतिबद्धत्वात् प्रामाण्य तु मनोः स्मृतम् ।  मन्वर्थविपरीता तु या स्मृतिः सा न शस्यते ॥").
-Thus dharma literature dealing with the life of the people of the land, laying down the rules for the daily life and occupations of the people in the minutest details entered into all the aspects and spheres of human action such as economic, social or religious, Its all-pervasive character has made it coextensive with the Veda in authority and [spirit](# "It is only during the days of the British administration that Dharmas āstra has come to be looked down upon by the secular state and set aside Islands of territory have continued to exist administering dharma rules in various spheres of life in the states until very recent times.
-Such a living s āstra, in spite of the vicissitudes during foreign rule, furnished the standard code when the administration of the East India Company started on its adminstrative career.")^([2](# "It is only during the days of the British administration that Dharmas āstra has come to be looked down upon by the secular state and set aside Islands of territory have continued to exist administering dharma rules in various spheres of life in the states until very recent times.
-Such a living s āstra, in spite of the vicissitudes during foreign rule, furnished the standard code when the administration of the East India Company started on its adminstrative career.")).
+life¹[^9].
+Thus dharma literature dealing with the life of the people of the land, laying down the rules for the daily life and occupations of the people in the minutest details entered into all the aspects and spheres of human action such as economic, social or religious, Its all-pervasive character has made it coextensive with the Veda in authority and spirit[^10]^(2[^10]).

+[^9]: "1 Brhaspatismrti, G O S LXXXV.
+P २३३ः    वेदार्थप्रतिबद्धत्वात् प्रामाण्य तु मनोः स्मृतम् ।  मन्वर्थविपरीता तु या स्मृतिः सा न शस्यते ॥"

+[^10]: "It is only during the days of the British administration that Dharmas āstra has come to be looked down upon by the secular state and set aside Islands of territory have continued to exist administering dharma rules in various spheres of life in the states until very recent times.
+Such a living s āstra, in spite of the vicissitudes during foreign rule, furnished the standard code when the administration of the East India Company started on its adminstrative career."

  The *smṛtis* therefore set forth the ideal of life both in this world and in the world above---as obtained from a knowledge of the Veda.
 Any lapses could not be condoned and had to be expiated Such expiation was through vedic rites in which vedic mantras were utilized for the purpose.